syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 ![Blazor Diagram Connector with Decorator](../images/blazor-diagram-decorator.png)

-## How to set Padding for connector
+## How to set padding for connector

 Padding is used to leave the space between the Connector's end point and the object to where it is connected.